virtual/100daysofcode/index.md

     - Day 35: Unicode fonts, RTL support
     - Day 36: formatting, icons, pseudolocalization
     - Day 37: translators
+    - Day 38: wrap-up

+## R4 Day 40: 2021-07-10 Saturday

+Working to setup https://github.com/virtual/flask-tutorial to maybe work on a team repo project with arek_grows!

+## R4 Day 39: 2021-07-09 Friday

+Trying to scrape practice questions for license information to make Anki cards but the API seems to be limited to 10 results, no matter what limit you put.

 ## R4 Day 38: 2021-07-08 Thursday